Dr. Alexandra Jaffe

 E-mail Address: Alexandra.Jaffe@csulb.edu

-Bachelor’s Degree: 1980, English and French Literature, University of Delaware.
+BA in English and French Literature, University of Delaware, 1980

 Since 1988, I have been doing ethnographic research on Corsica, where I have studied issues of identity, power and resistance related to minority language shift and language revitalization.
 Most recently (in 2000) I have studied Corsican bilingual classrooms, focusing on the way that classroom interaction reflects and responds to sociolinguistic practice and ideology in Corsican culture.
 This research views schools as key institutions for the reproduction of culture (and dominant culture) as well as places where identities and power relations are actively constructed and occasionally transformed.
 This is a perspective that I bring to both of the undergraduate courses I am teaching.
 Another key theme in the courses I teach reflects my research focus on language hierarchies–how they are connected to wider social and cultural processes and structures, and how they affect lived experience and everyday communicative practice.
 Finally, issues of linguistic and cultural diversity in and outside the classroom are central to both my teaching and research interests.